 How to stop your bike from being stolen

-Some cable locks can just be cut with a pair of scissors.
+Some cable locks can be cut with nothing more than a pair of scissors.
 U-locks with cylindrical keys have famously been picked with a Biro pen top, forcing a mass recall by a manufacturer.
 And very cheap U-locks can be sawn through with a junior hacksaw in minutes.

 How do I lock my bike?